Interested in an easy and historic day trip from Edinburgh? Check out Stirling - home to Stirling Castle and the Wallace Monument!

 An excellent summary of the restoration of Stirling Castle is available from 99% Invisible.

 Having completed your visit to the castle, we were fortunate to be able to visit Argyll's Lodging, a well-preserved 17th-century townhouse, with entrance fee included in our ticket price to the castle.
-Unfortunately, the Lodging is currently closed for "essential maintenance."
-Check back on the website - hopefully this will change soon!
+Argyll's Lodging provides an uncrowded glimpse into aristocratic life in the 1600's.

-Our final stop was THE PORTCULLIS, a cozy pub near the castle, as we ambled back down the hill.
-I'd definitely recommend lunch here, before or after your visit to the castle, but as we had already eaten, we opted for a pint (they do allow half pints, I came to find).
+I'd definitely recommend lunch at The Portcullis, before or after your visit to Stirling Castle, but as we had already eaten, we opted for a pint (they do allow half pints, I came to find).

 Stirling is a lovely town - full of history and Scottish charm.
 Stop by for a day and check it out.
 With the quick travel over from Edinburgh, and Stirling's easily management and walkable town centre, it's an easy half-day trip from Edinburgh.